Almost Isotropy-Maximal Manifolds of Non-negative Curvature: Almost Isotropy-Maximal Torus Actions

-In this section, our goal is to prove the following odd-dimensional analog of Lemma \ref{locallystandard}.
+In this subsection, our goal is to prove the following theorem, which establishes an analogue of Theorem \ref{6.1analog} for $F$.

-\begin{theorem} Let $M^{2n+1}$ be a closed, simply-connected, non-negatively curved almost torus manifold.
-Then the following hold. \begin{enumerate} \item The torus action on $M$ is almost locally standard. \item $M/T$ is diffeomorphic (after smoothing the corners) to a standard disk $D^{n+1}$. \item Any codimension one face of $M/T$ is diffeomorphic (after smoothing the corners) to either a standard disk $D^{n}$, or $S^1\times D^{n-1}$. \end{enumerate} \end{theorem}
+\begin{theorem} Let $(M, T^k)$ be a Property C manifold with $M$ simply connected.
+Assume that Theorem \ref{6.1analog} holds for torus actions of cohomogeneity $<n-k$.
+Then the induced torus action on $F$ is locally standard and $F/T$ is diffeomorphic to a disk or a product of a disk with a circle after smoothing the corners. \end{theorem}

-\begin{remark} Unlike torus manifolds, the quotient space $M/T$ may have codimension one faces that are not diffeomorphic to disks.
-Consider the fixed point homogeneous circle action on $S^3$, whose quotient space is $D^2$.
-The quotient space has only one $1$-dimensional face: the boundary circle of $D^2$. \end{remark}

-Before we begin the proof of Theorem \ref{6.3analog}, we establish some basic lemmas and propositions needed for its proof.
-Recall first that every almost torus manifold $M^{2n+1}$ contains a characteristic submanifold $F$ which corresponds to a codimension two component of the fixed point set of some circle subgroup of $T^n$, which we will denote by $\lambda(F)$, as in \cite{Wie}.
-In particular, $M$ is a $\lambda(F)$-fixed point homogenous manifold, and by Theorem \ref{Spindeler}, we can decompose $M$ as follows: \bdm M^{2n+1} = D(F) \cup_{E} D(N). \edm where $E\cong \partial D(F)\cong \partial D(N)$ is the common boundary of the two disk bundles.

-Moreover, since we assume $\pi_1(M^{2n+1})=0$, it follows by Lemma \ref{Spindelerlemma} that the codimension of $N$ is greater than or equal to $2$ and via the same arguments as in the proof of Proposition \ref{Spindelerprop}, that $\pi_1(F)=0$ provided $\codim(N)>2$.
-The Double Soul Theorem \ref{DSthm} implies that $\pi_1(F)=\pi_1(N)=0$ when $\codim(N)=2$ and $N$ is also fixed by $\lambda(F)$.
-In all other cases, namely when $\codim(N)=2$, we know by Theorem \ref{ES1} that the fundamental groups of $F$ and $N$ are cyclic.
-We note further that whenever $\pi_1(F)=0$, the fundamental group of $N$ will be generated by the $\lambda(F)$-orbit in $N$.

-There is one more special case in which $\pi_1(F)$ is trivial, namely when $\codim(N)=2$ and $N$ is fixed by any other circle subgroup not equal to $\lambda(F)$: \begin{proposition} Let $M^{2n+1}$ be a simply-connected, non-negatively curved almost torus manifold with $n\geq 2$.
-Let $F$ be the characteristic submanifold fixed by $\lambda(F)\cong S^1\subset T^n$, containing a connected component of $\Fix(M; T^n)$.
-Suppose that $N^{2n-1}$ in the disk bundle decomposition given by Theorem \ref{Spindeler} is fixed by any other $S^1$ subgroup of $T^n$.
-Then $\pi_1(F)=0$. \end{proposition}
+Before we begin the proof of Theorem \ref{p1}, we note that neither $F$ nor $N$ need be simply connected, but by Corollary \ref{Ncyclic}, they both have cyclic fundamental group.
+We prove the following technical lemma and proposition, which allow us to treat the cases where their respective fundamental groups are cyclic. \begin{lemma} Let $M\in \mathcal{M}_0^{T^k}(n)$ and suppose that the $T^k$-action is strictly almost isotropy-maximal.
+Assume that $\pi_1(M)$ is cyclic and denote by $\widetilde{M}$ the Riemannian universal cover of $M$.
+Then one of the following holds: \begin{enumerate} \item If $\pi_1(M)\cong\zzz_q$, $\widetilde{M}$ is a closed, simply connected, non-negatively curved manifold admitting an isometric, strictly almost isotropy-maximal $T^k$-action; and \item If $\pi_1(M)\cong\zzz$, $\widetilde{M}=\overline{M}\times \rrr$, and $\overline{M}$ is a closed, simply connected non-negatively curved manifold admitting an isometric, isotropy-maximal $T^k$-action or a strictly almost isotropy-maximal $T^{k-1}$-action. \end{enumerate} \end{lemma}

 \begin{proof}